 God's holy purposes, and that no saint is able to grant special favor with or access to

-persons unknown and never recovered.
-It is certain John Knox would have
+It has never been recovered.
+It is doubtful that John Knox would have

 approved of his likeness eventually being erected by a later generation.

-The kirk, St. Giles Cathedral, is generally considered the mother church of Presbyterianism.
+The kirk, still called St. Giles Cathedral, is generally considered the mother church of Presbyterianism.
+The statue standing in the square outside St. Giles is of the Fifth Duke of Buccleuch.
 More images can be

 John Knox (c.
-1514-1572) - Knox preached his first sermon at St. Giles on 1 July 1559, having brought the Reformation to Scotland more than twenty years earlier and having then been exiled g for most of the intervening years.
-He was exiled again in 1570 and returned a final time in 1572.
-Knox was described by his clerk, Richard Bannatyne, as "the light of Scotland, the comfort of the Church ..., the mirror of godliness, and pattern and example to all true ministers, in purity of life, soundness of doctrine, and boldness in reproving of wickedness; one that cared not for the favour of men, how great soever they were."
-A less partial man, Principal Smeton also spoke of Knox in glowing terms: "I know not if ever so much piety and genius were lodged in such a frail and weak body.
+1514-1572) - Knox brought the Reformation to Scotland in the early 16th century and thereafter was exiled for about 20 years.
+He returned and preached his first sermon at St. Giles in 1559.
+He was exiled again in 1570 but returned a final time in 1572.
+Knox was described by his clerk, Richard Bannatyne, as "the light of Scotland, the comfort of the Church ... the mirror of godliness, and pattern and example to all true ministers, in purity of life, soundness of doctrine, and boldness in reproving of wickedness; one that cared not for the favour of men, how great soever they were."
+A less partial man, Principal Smeton, also spoke of Knox in glowing terms: "I know not if ever so much piety and genius were lodged in such a frail and weak body.
 Certain I am, that it will be difficult to find one in whom the gifts of the Holy Spirit shone so bright, to the comfort of the Church of Scotland.
 None spared himself less in enduring fatigues, bodily and mental; none was more intent on discharging the duties of the province assigned to him. ...
-Released from a body exhausted in Christian warfare, and translated to a blessed rest, where he has obtained the sweet reward of his labours, he now triumphs with Christ.
-But beware, sycophant, of insulting him when dead; for he has left behind him as many defenders of his reputation as there are persons who were drawn by his faithful preaching, from the gulf of ignorance to the knowledge of the gospel."
+Released from a body exhausted in Christian warfare, and translated to a blessed rest, where he has obtained the sweet reward of his labours, he now triumphs with Christ."

 This 1834 church in Creetown was the third building for the parish.
 The first, built in 1645, now stands in ruins high on a hill near Fell Quarry.
 As we took our picture, the custodian arrived and invited us in.
 We admired the long wood panel and were told it had been taken from the old church building and brought to the new.
-The admonition carved on one inset ~ Fear God and Honowr the King ~ had guided the early Presbyterians to honor those in authority while preserving the right of Christ, and not the king, to govern the Church.
+The admonition carved on one inset ~ Fear God and Honowr the King ~ had guided the early Presbyterians to honor those in authority while preserving the right of Christ, not the king, to govern the Church.
 The last Scottish National Covenant was signed in 1684.
-The inset to the left is a coat of arms.
-The inset to the right may have some religious significance.
-It should be noted, however, that many families in that day had pews on which were carved their coat of arms.

-An abbey is an establishment of the Roman Catholic Church which includes a church and much more.
-It also has a residence for the abbott, in this case a tower house, as well as a chapter house for the friars, a treasury, a kitchen and dining hall, apartments for both retired abbots and patrons no longer able to live independently, and an inner court, which here centered around a well.
+The oldest religious structure we visited in Scotland was this abbey in Ayrshire.
+As establishments of the Roman Catholic Church, abbeys included not only a church but also a gatehouse (full-size photo above), a chapter house for the friars, a treasury, a kitchen and dining hall, an inner court - which here centered around a well, a residence for the abbott - in this case a tower house, and apartments for both retired abbots and patrons no longer able to live independently.
+At Crossraguel, the apartments were adjacent to the abbott's tower house.
 Crossraguel was built in 1244 and was badly damaged by the English less than a century later because of its loyalty to Robert the Bruce.
 It was rebuilt but eventually fell into ruin.